fairfly/helm-pipelinewise/README.md

-# Helm Chart for Pipelinewise
+# Helm Chart for PipelineWise

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Introduction

 This [Helm](https://github.com/kubernetes/helm) chart installs a CronJob in a Kubernetes cluster.
-This CronJob takes a Pipelinewise configuration and runs a sync job between a tap and a target
+This CronJob takes a Pipelinewise configuration and runs a sync job between a tap and a target.

+PipelineWise is a Data Pipeline Framework using the Singer.io specification to ingest and replicate data from various sources to various destinations.
+You can read more about PipelineWise [here](https://transferwise.github.io/pipelinewise/).

 ## Prerequisites